angelovangel/beautiful-jekyll/_posts/2017-06-30-FitGrowth.md

 FitGrowth is a Shiny app for (bacterial) growth curve analysis I wrote recently.
 You can get it on [GitHub](https://github.com/angelovangel/FitGrowth), where you will find also example files for testing.
 With FitGrowth you can:
-  - Upload your own growth data
+  - Upload your own growth data.
-  - Visualize it and fit a model on it
+  - Visualize it and fit a model on it.
-  - Select interactively the time interval for fitting
+  - Select interactively the time interval for fitting.
-  - Select number of facets of the plot and which samples to analyze
+  - Select number of facets of the plot and which samples to analyze.
-  - Obtain the model parameters as a table
+  - Obtain the model parameters as a table.
-  - Analyse many samples
+  - Analyse many samples.
-  - Download all plots and tables
+  - Download all plots and tables.

 ![fitgrowth1.png]({{site.baseurl}}/img/fitgrowth1.png)
 ![fitgrowth2.png]({{site.baseurl}}/img/fitgrowth2.png)